What Are the 6 Most Common Types of Metal Working?

 What is Machining?

 Machining is a precise type of metal working that removes material from a metal workpiece using tools like lathes, mills, and drills.
-It’s essential for creating parts with exact dimensions and tight tolerances.
+These metal working tools are essential for shaping parts with exact dimensions and tight tolerances.

 Common Machining Processes

-• Turning: Rotating the workpiece while shaping the surface.
+• Turning Tools: Rotating the workpiece while shaping its surface.

-• Drilling: Making holes of various sizes and depths.
+• Drilling Tools: Making holes of various sizes and depths, these metal working tools are vital for precision.

 Advantages of Machining

-Machining provides high precision and is used in industries like aerospace and automotive, where tight tolerances are required.
+Machining provides high precision and is used in industries like aerospace and automotive, where tight tolerances are essential.
+The metal working tools used in machining ensure the production of high-quality, precise parts.

 5. Extrusion – Forcing Metal Through a Die